openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

   }
 ```

-Note: The RP MAY use other mechanisms to obtain information about the verifiable credentials that an OP can issue.
+Note: The Client MAY use other mechanisms to obtain information about the verifiable credentials that an Issuer can issue.

 ## Issuance Initiation Endpoint